-Currently, Lynne is Chairwoman of the Health & Human Services Committee for four years, as well as serving as Vice Chair of the Public Safety Committee, Government Affairs Committee and Minority & Women Business Enterprise Committee.
+Lynne served as Chairwoman of the Health & Human Services Committee for four years, as well as serving as Vice Chair of the Public Safety Committee, Government Affairs Committee and Minority & Women Business Enterprise Committee.
 She is also a member of Erie County's Opioid Epidemic Task Force, and the Hamburg Community Drug Free Coalition.

 Her focus remains on providing residents with quality services while holding the line on taxes.
 Legislator Dixon is committed to maintaining the county’s infrastructure, advocating that investments be made in roads and bridges to resolve issues now before they become more costly down the road.
-Among her outreach efforts, Legislator Dixon supported and has promoted the Yellow Dot program to aid accident victims who may not be able to relay their medical needs; Silver Alert initiative to locate missing adults; the Cyber-bullying Law, which focuses on protecting youth; an indoor ban on vaping to protect the health of all; and a local microbead law banning the sale of products with plastic microbeads, which later became a federal law.
+Among her outreach efforts, Legislator Dixon supported and has promoted the Yellow Dot program to accident victims who may not be able to relay their medical needs; Silver Alert initiative to locate missing adults; the Cyber-bullying Law, which focuses on protecting youth; an indoor ban on vaping to protect the health of all; and a local microbead law banning the sale of products with plastic microbeads, which later became a federal law, the social host law.
 She also hosts community meetings throughout the district to meet directly with residents to discuss any concerns they may have, as well as providing Boater Safety Courses and Car Seat Checks.
 Each year she partners with local schools for the Valentines for Veterans program to thank our servicemen and women for their sacrifice.
-For six years, Legislator Dixon has organized the Prom Dress Drive to provide free gowns to local girls.
+For nine years, Legislator Dixon has organized the Prom Dress Drive to provide free gowns to local girls.